-Try ‘downsizing’ from any advertised brands to supermarket own-label alternatives.
+Downsize from big brands to supermarket own-label alternatives.
 You may be surprised how little difference there is – much of the own label stuff is made in the same factory that the big brand foods are.

 Sometimes you can tell the difference but after a couple of weeks you don’t mind as you have got used to the new taste.
 It’s very much a personal preference in the end.
 Most frugal shoppers have a couple of items that they won’t compromise on – for me it’s the brand of tea I like and sausages!

 If it’s something you use a lot, you could have a bit of fun doing a blind tasting with your family.
 See Two tins of tomatoes.
 Is there a difference worth having? for an example.

 My family love their meat so I look for ways to increase the taste in vegetarian food and use different coloured vegetables to make the food look more interesting.